PatrickMaiyer/Portapack_Wiki/Audio-Receivers.md

    > Note 1 : From Frequency field, you can move down to the below Step field , to adjust your best suitable Freq-step, according to your needs.

    > Note 2 : If you have load/save App Settings from SD card enabled, it will continue to use what it was last set at.
-And you can always edit the file in the SD  card, /SETTINGS/tx_mic.ini and edit the step size there, according to your needs in that App.
+And you can always edit the file in the SD  card, /SETTINGS/rx_audio
+.ini and edit the step size there, according to your needs in that App.

    > Note 3 : Additionally , to be more user friendly ,  from version 1.7.4+ holding  in the Select button on the Frequency field for a second until a digit turns blue, then you can use Left/Right select which digit you'd like to adjust, and then you can use the Encoder Dial to adjust any digit up/down by 1 to tune more precisely.
 (Press Select again to exit this tuning mode.